aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 * an EMR virtual cluster in the same VPC
   - registered to emr namespace in EKS
   - EMR on EKS configuration is done
-* a job execution role contains DynamoDB access, because we use the DDB to provides concurrency controls that ensure atomic transaction with Hudi & Iceberg tables
+* a job execution role contains DynamoDB access, because we use DDB to provide concurrency controls that ensure atomic transaction with Hudi & Iceberg tables

 ```bash
 export AWS_REGION=us-east-1